Continually Updated Clinical Reference

 • When selective transcatheter embolization may limit the amount of normal tissue or parenchyma necrotized

-In trauma, the 2 embolic agents of choice are metallic coils and gelatin sponges.
+In trauma, the 2 embolic agents of choice are metallic coils and gelatin sponge.
 Coils are made of various metals; they are usually fortified with soft fabric material to increase thrombogenicity.
-Coils have the following characteristics:

-Other embolic agents that are used less often in the trauma setting include polyvinyl alcohol(PVA) and N-butyl cyanoacrylate (nBCA) or tissue glue.
+Other embolic agents that are used less often in the trauma setting include polyvinyl alcoho l(PVA), microspheres, Onyx liquid embolic agent, and N-butyl cyanoacrylate (nBCA) or tissue glue.

 PVA is a permanent occluding agent.
 It is available in small-size particles and is administered in a suspension with contrast material.